willi-kappler/node_crunch/README.md

 - 100% safe Rust.
 - Easy to use API.
 - If one of the nodes crashes the server and all other nodes can still continue with their work.
 (Heartbeat messages are used internally.)
-- While running the user application more nodes can be added to speed up computation even more.
+- While running the user application more nodes can be added dynamically to speed up computation even more.
 - The nodes can be a mixture of different OS and hardware architecture.
 If it compiles it runs.

 **Note 1:** *It is still in development and the API may change.*